5 Best Horizontal Band Saws – Reviews & Top Picks 2023

 - The band saw should match readily available blades.
 You should be able to buy a new one at any hardware store.

-- A strong factory-installed blade is not necessary, but it’s nice to be able to use the saw for a while out of the box without having to swap out aftermarket parts.
+- A strong factory-installed blade is not necessary, but it’s nice to use the saw for a while out of the box without having to swap out aftermarket parts.

 The power of the band saw’s engine determines how quickly the blade cuts (measured in feet per minute, or FPM).
 This is less about whether your blade can cut a certain material and more about how fast it will cut.

-Guides ensure that you make the exact cut that you want: smooth, straight, and accurate.
-They’re pretty simple, but can make or break a saw’s usability.
+Guides ensure that you make the exact cut you want: smooth, straight, and accurate.
+They’re pretty simple but can make or break a saw’s usability.

 Some horizontal band saws can be adjusted to work as vertical band saws.
-If this is important to you, make sure that the adjustment isn’t too difficult, and is tool-free if possible.
+If that is important to you, make sure the adjustment isn’t too difficult and is tool-free if possible.

-If you’re going to be cutting metal with your horizontal band saw, you’ll need to regularly apply a cooling lubricant to keep the blade from overheating.
+If you’re cutting metal with your horizontal band saw, you’ll need to regularly apply a cooling lubricant to keep the blade from overheating.

 · Clamps and vises should be made of durable, high-quality materials.
 Workpieces held in them should not move around.

 · There must be a safety switch.
-This critical feature will keep the saw from turning on unless it’s disengaged.
-Whenever you’re not using the saw, or if anything unexpected happens in your workshop — like a child or a pet barging in — stop the blade and activate the safety immediately.
+This critical feature will keep the saw from turning on unexpectedly.
+Stop the blade and activate the safety immediately whenever you’re not using the saw.

-· If you need [thrive_highlight highlight=’default’ text=’light’][/thrive_highlight]adjustable angle gauges, make sure it moves far enough to make the cuts you want.
+· If you need [thrive_highlight highlight=’default’ text=’light’][/thrive_highlight]adjustable angle gauges, make sure they move far enough to make the cuts you want.
 An average horizontal band saw can be adjusted 45 degrees in either direction.

 In our reviews, the Grizzly G0561 handily beat out most of the competition.
-Yes, it’s an import on the pricier side, and yeah, the blade speed adjustments can be tense.
-But in every other area — power, speed, user-friendliness, durability, extra features — the G0561 shines.
+Yes, it’s an import on the pricier side, and the blade speed adjustments can be tense.
+But in every other area—power, speed, user-friendliness, durability, and extra features—the G0561 shines.